If you’re a business based in California, you’ve likely had dealings with the Employment Development Department (EDD).

 This is based on earnings reported by employers to the EDD to determine if a claimant received benefits while working and failed to report their work and earnings.
 This is used for the quarterly audits.

-Finally, the EDD cross-matches wages earned in other states to determine if a claimant received benefits while working in another state.
+EDD cross-matches wages earned in other states to determine if a claimant received benefits while working in another state.
 This is also done on a quarterly basis.

 If the EDD determines that an individual received benefits they should not have received, or if they were overpaid, they will be assessed that amount along with any applicable penalties.